Iu Mien people

 The Iu Mien people (Iu Mienh 勉) are a subgroup of the Yao people, which is the largest of the three major Yao groups according to the Nationalities Affairs Commission of Guangxi Zhuang Autonomous Region in China.
-The Iu Mien language is categorized as belonging to the Hmong–Mien language family.
+The Iu Mien language is categorized as belonging to the Mien language family.
 Iu Mien populations can be found in Southern China (Hunan, Guangxi, Guizhou, Guangdong, Yunnan), Vietnam, Laos, Thailand, Burma, the United States, France, and other Western nations.

 Classification

 The origin word is derived from the Chinese language as 瑤人.
 Iu Mien is sounded out or pronounced according to the Iu Mien ethnic minority language pronunciation.
 In China, the Chinese pronunciation is Yao.
 In Vietnam, the Vietnamese language pronounces or sounds out the term as Dao.
 In Laos and Thailand in the past, speakers copied from China and called the Iu Mien ethnic minority as Yao.

 But the recent Thai and Lao governments in the early 21st century call the people Iu Mien.
 With regard to nationality or ethnicity, the Iu Mien are officially classified in China and most of Southeast Asia as a subgroup of the Yao Nationality.
 As noted, in Vietnam they are referred to as the Dao.

 The Yao Nationality consists of three major groups: Pan Yao, Bunu Yao, and Pingdi Yao.
 The Pan Yao group is the largest in China and Southeast Asia.
 Most Iu Mien Americans belong to this Pan Yao group.

 The Yao Nationality was officially recognized by the Chinese government in the 1950s.
 The newly established Chinese communist government embarked on a project of "ethnic classification" that aimed to formally acknowledge the diverse national groups within China.
 To accomplish this, government research teams were formed and tasked with studying common geographic regions, languages, cultural traditions, physical characteristics, and other defining factors.
 Upon completion of the project, the Yao or Yaozu people were officially recognized as one of the fifty-four nationalities in China (List of Ethnic Groups in China).
 In 1974, the Jino were officially recognized, bringing the total number of recognized nationalities to fifty-five.

 The Iu Mien, along with other subgroups classified as Yao, do not refer to themselves as "Yao."
 The Iu Mien often refer to themselves as Iu Mien or Mien.